Driving Towards Inclusion: A Systematic Review of AI-powered Accessibility Enhancements for People with Disability in Autonomous Vehicles: Vehicle Inclusion and User Experiences

 \subsubsection{Identification of User Needs}

-To achieve broad acceptance of autonomous vehicles across diverse user demographics, it is imperative to develop vehicular applications and user interfaces that are tailored to meet users' expectations.
+To achieve broad acceptance of AVs across diverse user demographics, it is imperative to develop vehicular applications and user interfaces tailored to meet users' expectations.
 While such expectations are inherently subjective and vary with individuals and regional nuances in usage patterns \cite{wang2016drive}, it is essential to implement the necessary changes to meet all users' requirements.
 Determining these needs is a challenging process involving synthesizing input from various perspectives.
-It is critical to differentiate between genuine needs and mere wants and to prioritize features that truly enhance usability.
+It is critical to differentiate between genuine needs and mere wants and prioritize features that enhance usability.
 Expert interviews represent a particularly valuable source of information for this purpose.
-Various needs such as accessibility, personalization and customization of the user experience, space needs for various in-vehicle activities, information needs for presenting relevant information, and overall well-being were identified as crucial for in-vehicle context \cite{lee2022eliciting}.
+Various needs such as accessibility, personalization, user experience customization, space needed for various in-vehicle activities, information needs for presenting relevant information, and overall well-being was crucial for in-vehicle context \cite{lee2022eliciting}.
 Designing HMI also becomes complex due to the difficulty of requirements engineering, including poor representation or communication of user characteristics and needs.
 This is also true for individual interpretations by development team members, which could be error-prone and potentially biased by individual beliefs, leading to design deviation from what the user wants \cite{hallewell2022derivingPersonas}.
-It is imperative to consider both users and the experts in the design process to account for both the errors caused by experts and the users themselves.
+It is imperative to consider both users and the experts in the design process to account for the errors caused by experts and the users themselves.